QodotPlugin/qodotplugin.github.io/docs/materials.md

 **Note:** Qodot 1.7.0 only allows one texture file extension for a QodotMap.
 This is fixed in Qodot 1.7.1 and up, letting you use an array of texture extensions.
 Consider updating the plugin if you are struggling to load textures from multiple file extensions.

 **Warning:** Do not use `res://addons/qodot/textures` directly, without first copying them to a folder outside of `res://addons/qodot`.
-Otherwise you risk losing your work if you update the Qodot plugin.
+Otherwise you risk losing your work if you update the Qodot.

 **Warning:** In all Qodot versions including 1.7.1, Qodot won't read textures with spaces in the filename, including the folder it came from.
 Please check that your textures fit this naming scheme before continuing.